humanshell.net custom domain mapping

 I double checked the Domain Mapping settings in the Network Admin and it seems to indicate that you can configure it for IP address OR cnames

 I think (though I'm not totally positive) that the "either/or" bit is really about the documentation that is displayed to your users when setting up their own domains.
 Either you show them CNAME info, or you show them A record info, but not both.
 I don't see anything in the plugin code that would suggest that the plugin can't handle both at the same time.

 Let's wait until IT comes through with the Apache mods, keeping your CNAME records intact.
 If it starts working, then we know that our server config requires manual adding of new domains, whether CNAME or A records are used.
 If it doesn't work, then I'll ask you to switch your A record over to our IP.

-#4 Updated by Dominic Giglio over 5 years ago
+#4 Updated by Dominic Giglio almost 6 years ago

 Matt, thanks for sending in that request.

 I changed my DNS back to an A-record after my last update.
 I'm more than happy to change it back to a CNAME now to test out this functionality.
 Namecheap makes it super simple, it'll only take me a second.
 Please remind me again what URL you'd like me to use.
 Is it just commons.gc.cuny.edu?

 #6 Updated by Boone Gorges almost 6 years ago